Monty Python & the Quest for the Holy Grail: Reception

 Global sales of Holy Grail, Complete Waste of Time and Desktop Pythonizer surpassed 650,000 copies by November 1997, which accounted for revenues above $15 million at 7th Level.

 A Next Generation critic said Monty Python & the Quest for the Holy Grail "lacks any semblance of decent gameplay".
 He elaborated that since there is no indicator of where the hot spots are, the gameplay consists of little more than blindly clicking everywhere on the screen to see what happens.
 Despite this, he said that enthusiasts of the film would probably still enjoy the game due to the previously unseen video clips included on it.

+Pyramid magazine reviewed Monty Python & the Quest for the Holy Grail and stated that "It is proudly proclaimed on the box as the 'Best CD-ROM Game of 932 A.D.,' but Monty Python & the Quest for the Holy Grail is deserving of much more than that bit of false modesty.
+This is the funniest computer game I've ever played, period."

 MacUser named Quest for the Holy Grail one of 1996's top 50 CD-ROMs, while Inside Mac Games declared it the year's best comedy game.
 The latter publication's editors wrote, "Non-Python fans will probably wonder what the big deal is, but even casual followers will be rolling on the floor."
 The game was a finalist for Computer Gaming World's 1996 "Classic/Puzzle Game of the Year" award, which ultimately went to Baku Baku Animal.
 However, it won the category's Reader's Choice award that year.